Zasilkovna/WooCommerce/readme.txt

 Please contact us at e-commerce.support@packeta.com .

 == Changelog ==
+= 2.3.1 =
+Fixed: Database structure was not updated after updating the plugin.

 = 2.3.0 =
 Added: Option to display the consignment code in the order detail and on the printed parcel list.